NativeScript/docs-v8/app-resources.md

 # Understanding App_Resources

-This page serves as a quick reference to understand how most settings in App_Resources affect the look of a NativeScripta app.
+This page serves as a quick reference to understand how most settings in App_Resources affect the look of a NativeScript app.

 **Quick Links:**
 [[toc]]